Let me tell you a story. Actually, dozens of them.

 If your web maintenance provider doesn’t address—or understand—SEO, you’re at a real disadvantage.

-A solid website maintenance plan considers your site holistically: security, speed, content, and visibility.
+A solid WordPress maintenance plan considers your site holistically: security, speed, content, and visibility.
 That includes optimizing for Google and, yes, AI-powered search tools.
 If your “website guy” doesn’t know what AI overviews or search snippets are, your site’s getting left behind.

 We’ve helped clients grow their traffic every single month by pairing maintenance with SEO strategy.
 Don’t settle for anything less.